sivasamyk/logtrail/README.md

 5. Saved search feature
 6. Host select option similar to current papertrailapp - done
 7. Some times when there are too many events being generated live tail will show duplicate log events
+8. show no events error message - done
+9. fix issue with searchbar going up when kibana sidebar is clicked